muhammadzkralla/ZHttp/README.md

 val response = ZMultipart(client).doMultipart(END_POINT, PARTS, QUERIES, HEADERS)
 ```

 ZHttp supports both HTTP and HTTPS websites.
-To enable communication with HTTP websites,
+To enable communication with HTTP websites for Android,
 you can add the following attribute to your AndroidManifest.xml file:
 ```xml
 <application